andrewblance/Thank-U-Next/README.md

 ## Improvements
 The code requires a few major improvements, and a few more minor ones.
 These include:
-* make is so when you scroll of the screen you die
+* make it so when you scroll of the screen you die - for now just respawn at the top-left of screen
-    * this will require testing of the death, respawning and lives parts on the Player::update function.
-This may not be a small task.
 * Add collision with "dangerous" tiles
+* add lives/ death animation/ invulnerability after respawn
+* add health bar/ lives bar/ etc
 * Add collision with enemies
 * Add bullets and enable collisions with them
 * Regain the ability to compile properly on other mac and linux machines without the need to have any SDL libraries pre-installed